-Our corporate headquarters, our Commercial Accounts business unit and certain employees of our Specialty Commercial Segment are currently located at Two Lincoln Centre located at 5420 LBJ Freeway, Dallas, Texas.
-The leased premises consist of 47,172 square feet of office space ("Suite 1100") and approximately 3,000 square feet of storage space ("Suite 380").
-The initial term of the lease commenced June 1, 2019 and expires May 31, 2032, and we have the right to renew the lease for up to ten years at market rental rates prevailing at the time of renewal.
-The initial base rent for Suite 1100 of \$121,861 per month was waived for the first 12 months of the lease and the initial base rent for Suite 380 of \$4,250 per month is waived for the first 48 months of the lease.
+Our corporate headquarters, our Commercial Accounts business unit, our Personal Lines business unit and certain employees of our Specialty Commercial Segment are currently located at Two Lincoln Centre located at 5420 LBJ Freeway, Dallas, Texas.
+The initial term of the lease commenced June 1, 2019 and on June 30, 2021, the office lease was amended which expands the original lease to cover an additional 16,588 square feet of office space and extends the term of the original lease for an additional two years to December 31, 2033.
+The average base rent for the 16,588 square feet of expansion office space is \$35,652 per month for the extended term of the lease.
+The average base rent for 47,172 square feet of initially leased office space is \$135,620 per month for the extended term of the lease and the average base rent for 3,000 square feet of initially leased storage space is \$4,813 per month for the extended term of the lease.